Jodie Turner-Smith: Career

 In 2009, a mutual friend introduced Turner-Smith to musician Pharrell Williams after a N.E.R.D. concert.
 When she told him she was looking to become a writer, he convinced her to become a model and move to Los Angeles.
 She made her acting debut in 2013 as a siren in True Blood, which led to numerous minor roles in films and music videos between 2013 and 2017.
 During this time, she was credited as Jodie Smith.
 In 2016, she appeared in the music video for Zayn Malik's "Pillowtalk."

 Turner-Smith first came to prominence playing Sgt.
 Azima Kandie in the 2017–2018 season of the TNT series The Last Ship.
 She had a major role as Melantha Jhirl in the 2018 Syfy/Netflix series Nightflyers.

-She starred as Josie in the Cinemax series Jett, which premiered in June 2019, and portrayed the role of Queen in the 2019 thought provoking drama film Queen & Slim, opposite Daniel Kaluuya.
+She played Josie in the Cinemax series Jett, which premiered in June 2019, and starred in the 2019 film Queen & Slim opposite Daniel Kaluuya.

 In October 2020, it was announced that Turner-Smith would be portraying Queen Anne Boleyn in Anne Boleyn, a three-part drama series on Channel 5, which details the final months of Boleyn's life.
 Her casting was met with backlash due to her race.
-The series premiered in May 2021.
-Turner-Smith received praise for her performance, however critics were less complimentary about the series' writing and plot.
-Audience reactions were mixed.
+The series premiered in May 2021, with Turner-Smith's performance receiving praise.
 In January 2021, it was announced that she was cast as Éile, a warrior blessed with the voice of a goddess, in The Witcher: Blood Origin, a six-episode limited series prequel to The Witcher.
 In April 2021, Netflix announced that she had departed the project due to scheduling conflicts and a change in the production schedule.